francescadal/express-generator-routes/README.md

 ## What is Express?

 [Express](http://expressjs.com/) is a (relatively) lightweight server-side web framework that's written in JavaScript.
-We've already seen, with the help of the `http` module, how a web application can be built up in Node; with Express, we'll take it to the next level and make our apps configurable and easily extensible.
+We've already seen, with the help of the `http` module, how a web application can be built up in Node; with express, we'll take it to the next level and make our apps configurable and easily extensible.

 Consider a simple web application - People and Pets, where a Person has many Pets.
 How might we have set that up?